nnishimura/sugoi-logger/README.md

 📝 Javascript logging module with support for syslog [RFC5424](https://tools.ietf.org/html/rfc5424) and json log format.

 ## Features
-- Supports syslog and JSON logging format.
+- Supports syslog and json logging format.
 - Custom format is also supported with `options.formatter`
 - Adds an unique `requestId` to log messages.
 Can be used with express APIs.
 - Adds info about line number and filename to log messages.